benjbaron/one-1/README.txt

 external events are provided to the simulator by a class that implements the EventQueue interface.

-The current release includes two classes that can be used as a source of message events: ExternalEventsQueue and MessageEventGenerator.
+There are two basic classes that can be used as a source of message events:
+ExternalEventsQueue and MessageEventGenerator.
 The former can read events from a file that can be created by hand, with a suitable script (e.g., createCreates.pl script in the toolkit folder), or by converting e.g., dtnsim2's output to suitable form.
 See StandardEventsReader class from input package for details of the format.
 MessageEventGenerator is a simple message generator class that creates uniformly distributed message creation patterns with configurable message creation interval, message size and source/destination host ranges.
+More specific messaging scenarios can be created with MessageBurstGenerator, and One{From,To}EachMessageGenerator classes.
+See javadocs for details.

 The toolkit folder contains an experimental parser script (dtnsim2parser.pl) for dtnsim2's output (there used to be a more capable Java-based parser but